College Factual by our College Data Analytics Team

 7

-Lewis and Clark Community College is a small public college located in the small suburb of Godfrey.
-This college ranks 68th out of 85 schools for overall quality in the state of Illinois.
+Lewis and Clark Community College is a small public college located in the suburb of Godfrey.
+This college ranks 68th out of 85 colleges for overall quality in the state of Illinois.

-There were roughly 29 legal professions students who graduated with this degree at Lewis and Clark Community College in the most recent data year.
-Graduates who receive their degree from the legal professions program earn about $34,210 for their early career.
+There were approximately 31 legal professions students who graduated with this degree at Lewis and Clark Community College in the most recent data year.
+Graduates who receive their degree from the legal professions program earn an average of $34,210 for their early career.

 More information about a degree in legal professions from Lewis and Clark Community College